bhatti/PlexSpaces/README.md

 ## Overview

-PlexSpaces is a production-grade distributed actor framework that unifies the best patterns from Erlang/OTP, Orleans, Temporal, and modern serverless architectures.
+PlexSpaces is a distributed actor framework that unifies the best patterns from Erlang/OTP, Orleans, Temporal, and modern serverless architectures.
 It provides a single, powerful abstraction for building durable workflows, stateful microservices, distributed ML workloads, and edge computing applications.

 ### What Makes PlexSpaces Unique